2Date4Love

 (Verywell Family)

-According to the US’s single-parent statistics from Census data, poverty isn’t the norm for most single-parent families.
 However, the poverty rate for single-parent families was higher than the US average.
-29.2% of single mothers and their children were living in poverty, compared to 16.7% of single fathers and their children.
+For comparison, 16.7% of single fathers and their children face poverty.

 4. Single-parent families headed by women of color rank worse on the poverty scale.